Animal behavior is an interesting thing. One breed of the same species can act totally different from another.

-People have different opinions and some owners are a little more “lose” with the rules or boundaries they set for their animals or house pets.
+People have different opinions and some owners are a little more “loose” with the rules or boundaries they set for their animals or house pets.
 There are so many variables that affect animal behavior.
 So make sure to take into consideration how they are being raised.
-You could tell some of this buy watching the owner and their behavior with others.
-Are their kids loud and miss behaved or well mannered?
+You could tell some of this by watching the owner and their behavior with others.
+Are their kids loud and misbehaved or well-mannered?

 If you are new to raising animals then consider something that will be calm, easily trained, and does not pick up bad behavior you are not prepared to handle.